This project is no longer active, and this page is no longer being updated.

-Two alternatives are being considered.
-Either alternative would improve Poplar Tent Road to provide a superstreet corridor.
-The proposed roadway will be four lanes in width (two in each direction) with curb and gutter, a raised median 23 to 30 feet in width, turn lanes (as needed), and pedestrian and bicycle accommodations.
-Left turns from Poplar Tent Road to most side streets will be provided at directional crossovers.
-Left turn and through movements from most side streets will be redirected for safe and efficient traffic operations to U-turn points located a short distance downstream.
+Two alternatives under consideration would improve Poplar Tent Road to provide a Synchronized Street (superstreet) corridor.
+The proposed roadway would be four lanes (two in each direction) with curb and gutter, a raised median 23 to 30 feet in width, turn lanes (as needed) and pedestrian and bicycle accommodations.
+Left turns from Poplar Tent Road to most side streets would be provided at directional crossovers.
+Left turn and through movements from most side streets would be redirected for safe and efficient traffic operations to U-turn points located a short distance downstream.

-NCDOT prepared a feasibility study for the improvement of Poplar Tent Road from Derita Road (SR 1445) to Concord Parkway (US 29-601 Bypass).
-For a PDF of the U-3415 Feasibility Study, click the link below.
+February 1996 - NCDOT prepared a feasibility study for the improvement of Poplar Tent Road from Derita Road (SR 1445) to Concord Parkway (U.S. 29-601 Bypass).

-NCDOT held the first citizens’ informational workshop.
-During this early stage of the project development process, the limits of the project were from Derita Road/Odell School Road on the west end to Concord Parkway (US 29-601 Bypass) on the east end (6.1 miles).
+April 15, 2004 - NCDOT held the first citizens’ informational workshop.
+During this early stage of the project development process, the limits of the project were from Derita Road/Odell School Road on the west end to Concord Parkway (U.S. 29-601 Bypass) on the east end (6.1 miles).
 At that time, the only alternative being considered was widening existing Poplar Tent Road.
-For a PDF of the handout from that workshop, clink the link below.
+Handouts from that workshop are available below.

-An inter-agency team made up of representatives of local, state, and federal governmental agencies met and reached agreement on the project’s purpose – to improve existing access to Concord Regional Airport, reduce traffic congestion, and improve safety and various intersections along Poplar Tent Road.
+December 12, 2006 - An interagency team made up of representatives of local, state and federal governmental agencies met and reached agreement on the project’s purpose – to improve existing access to Concord Regional Airport, reduce traffic congestion and improve safety and various intersections along Poplar Tent Road.

-Field surveys found that the project was expected to have only minimal impacts to streams and wetlands.
-Therefore, the inter-agency team agreed they no longer needed to meet to review this project.
+April 2008 -Field surveys found that the project was expected to have only minimal impacts to streams and wetlands.
+Therefore, the interagency team agreed it no longer needed to meet to review this project.
 At the same time, project studies were suspended due to funding limitations.

-Transportation Improvement Program (STIP) for right of way acquisition for Segment A beginning in 2018, construction for Segment A beginning in 2020, and right-of-away acquisition for Segment B beginning in 2023.
+December 2011 -The project was funded in the State Transportation Improvement Program at that time for right-of-way acquisition for Segment A beginning in 2018 (with construction for Segment A beginning in 2020), and right-of-away acquisition for Segment B beginning in 2023.
 The project limits were revised to show the project beginning at Gable Oaks Lane/Woodhaven Place rather than Derita Road/Odell School Road, which shortened the project by 1.7 miles (the new project length is 4.4 miles).

 Project Development Engineer